zanettanorris/Product-Inventory-Lab/instructions/section-03.md

 }
 ```

 Having this print line string in the code is large and litters up the main code.
 Having it abstracted away alows us to keep the main code clean and easy to read.
-We will simply call the _printWelcome()_ behaviour wherever we want to call this code
+We will simply call the _printWelcome()_ behaviour wherever we want to call this code.

 ```
 Console.printWelcome()
 ```

-Whenever we want to capture user input or display output we will create methods in the Console class to handle these behaviours
+Whenever we want to capture user input or display output we will create methods in the Console class to handle these behaviours.

 ## Part 2 - Application class
 Now it is time to put all of these classes we have created to work.
 We will begin by creating a App class to initialize the application logic and initialize the services.
 This is the top most class and will start the program